Edit this page

 times and generally improves speed.
 The cache will be bypassed automatically if you provide your own .netrc or .curlrc files.

-To use our CocoaPods cache server for your builds set the EAS_BUILD_DISABLE_COCOAPODS_CACHE
+To disable using our CocoaPods cache server for your builds set the EAS_BUILD_DISABLE_COCOAPODS_CACHE

 env variable value to "1"